-Between these two ends of fact, the ultimatum to Servia, the ultimatum to Belgium, any one so inclined can of course talk as if everything were relative.
-If any one ask why the Czar should rush to the support of Servia, it is as easy to ask why the Kaiser should rush to the support of Austria.
-If any one say that the French would attack the Germans, it is sufficient to answer that the Germans did attack the French.
+Between these two ends of fact, the ultimatum to Servia, the ultimatum to Belgium, anyone so inclined can of course talk as if everything were relative.
+If anyone asks why the Czar should rush to the support of Servia, it is easy to ask why the Kaiser should rush to the support of Austria.
+If anyone says that the French would attack the Germans, it is sufficient to answer that the Germans did attack the French.
 There remain, however, two attitudes to consider, even perhaps two arguments to counter, which can best be considered and countered under this general head of facts.
 First of all, there is a curious, cloudy sort of argument, much affected by the professional rhetoricians of Prussia, who are sent out to instruct and correct the minds of Americans or Scandinavians.
-It consists of going into convulsions of incredulity and scorn at the mention of Russia's responsibility for Servia or England's responsibility for Belgium; and suggesting that, treaty or no treaty, frontier or no frontier, Russia would be out to slay Teutons or England to steal colonies.
-Here, as elsewhere, I think the professors dotted all over the Baltic plain fail in lucidity, and in the power of distinguishing ideas.
-Of course it is quite true that England has material interests to defend, and will probably use the opportunity to defend them: or, in other words, of course England, like everybody else, would be more comfortable if Prussia were less predominant.
+It consists of going into convulsions of incredulity and scorn at the mention of Russia's responsibility of Servia, or England's responsibility of Belgium; and suggesting that, treaty or no treaty, frontier or no frontier, Russia would be out to slay Teutons or England to steal Colonies.
+Here, as elsewhere, I think the professors dotted all over the Baltic plain fail in lucidity and in the power of distinguishing ideas.
+Of course it is guite true that England has material interests to defend, and will probably use the opportunity to defend them; or, other words, of course England, like everybody else, comfortable if Prussia were would be more predominant.

 The fact remains that we did not do what the Germans did.
-We did not invade Holland to seize a naval and commercial advantage: and whether they say that we wished to do it in our greed, or feared to do it in our cowardice, the fact remains that we did not do it.
-Unless this common-sense principle be kept in view, I cannot conceive how any quarrel can possibly be judged.
-A contract may be made between two persons solely for material advantage on each side: but the moral advantage is still generally supposed to lie with the person who keeps the contract.
-Surely it cannot be dishonest to be honest-even if honesty is the best policy.
-Imagine the most complex maze of indirect motives; and still the man who keeps faith for money cannot possibly be worse than the man who breaks faith for money.
+We did not invade Holland to seize a naval and commercial advantage; and whether they say that wished to do it in our greed, or feared to do it in our cowardice, the fact remains that we did not do it.
+Unless this commonsense principle be kept in view, I cannot conceive how any quarrel can possibly be judged.
+A contract may be made between two persons solely for side: material advantage on each but the advantage is still generally supposed to lie with the person who keeps the contract.
+Surely it cannot be dishonest to be honest--even if honesty is the best policy.
+Imagine the most complex maze of indirect motive; and still the man who keeps faith for money cannot possibly be worse than the man who breaks faith for money.
 It will be noted that this ultimate test applies in the same way to Servia as to Belgium and Britain.
-The Servians may not be a very peaceful people; but, on the occasion under discussion, it was certainly they who wanted peace.
+The Servians may not be a very peaceful people, but on the occasion under discussion it was certainly they who wanted peace.
 You may choose to think the Serb a sort of born robber: but on this occasion it was certainly the Austrian who was trying to rob.
 Similarly, you may call England perfidious as a sort of historical summary; and declare your private belief that Mr. Asquith was vowed from infancy to the ruin of the German Empire, a Hannibal and hater of the eagles.
-But, when all is said, it is nonsense to call a man perfidious because he keeps his promise.
-It is absurd to complain of the sudden treachery of a business man in turning up punctually to his appointment: or the unfair shock given to a creditor by the debtor paying his debts.
+But, when all is said, it is nonsense to call a man perfidious because he keeps his promise. absurd to complain of the sudden treachery of in turning punctually to his business man up appointment: or the unfair shock given to a creditor by the debtor paying his debts.